facelessuser/merge-dracula-theme/README.md

 without repercussions, we will be happy to make our Pro color scheme variants public allowing the use of the Merge Pro variants without any manual workarounds.

-If you wish to create your own Pro color schemes, you can follow the guide [here](https://github.com/facelessuser/sublime-dracula-scheme#how-to-create-pro-variants).

 Assuming a proper color scheme is provided, these are what the available Pro themes look like.
 Alucard is an unofficial theme which provides a classic look, but uses the newer Pro palette.